olivas/IceCores/README.md

 # IceCores
 A proof-of-concept project based loosely on IceCube's single-threaded framework IceTray.
+The execution model forms a DAG, where a single DAG represents an HPC job or task.

 ![alt text](https://github.com/olivas/IceCores/blob/main/resources/images/fear_the_turtle.png?raw=true)

+This framework supports any DAG topology.
+The image above is for illustration purposes, and intended to represent a turtle to pay tribute to the University of Maryland at College Park where this project was initially developed.

 ## Getting Started
 ### Dependencies